Create-source1/care-companion-application/README.md

-# Project Title
-**Care Companion 🐾**
+# **Care Companion 🐾**
-— a beautifully designed pet care application that helps users manage pet profiles, track activities and health, find nearby veterinary services, and provide feedback — all in one place.
+A beautifully designed pet care application that helps users manage pet profiles, track activities and health, find nearby veterinary services, and provide feedback — all in one place.

 ## Introduction
 **Care Companion** is a user-friendly web application designed to support pet owners in managing their pet's well-being with ease and confidence.
 The primary purpose of the project is to centralize all aspects of pet care — from health tracking to daily activities, veterinary needs, and feedback — into one seamless experience.